BMayhew/pull-request/README.md

 # GitHub Pull Request

+This is a forked and modified version of <https://github.com/repo-sync/pull-request>.
+Functionality has been added to provide the pull request id/number for when there is a pull request that already exists.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-17-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 A GitHub Action for creating pull requests.

 ## Features
  * Create pull requests